kaaneneskpc/VideoCallWithStreamSDK/README.md

 A Jetpack Compose video calling app utilizing the Stream SDK to enable real-time video and chat functionalities.
 This app demonstrates how to integrate Stream's Video SDK into an Android application using modern development practices.

+# Introduction
+This project showcases how to build a video calling application in Jetpack Compose using the Stream SDK.
+It leverages Stream's powerful APIs to provide seamless video communication and chat features within the app.

+# Features
+Real-time video calling
+In-app chat messaging
+Toggle camera on/off
+User-friendly UI with Jetpack Compose
+Easy integration with Stream SDK

 </br>

 ## Stream SDK Implementation